Example: Chat App

 External auditor

-Acme Corp ReadOnly + CAN_JOIN_OPEN_CONTEXTS — reads Open channels and ReadOnly announcement stream; no writes.
+Acme Corp ReadOnly — reads channels in groups they belong to; no writes.

 Board observer

-Leadership ReadOnly; on allowlist for board-updates only — no automatic access to other Leadership Restricted rooms.
+Leadership ReadOnly; added to specific subgroups for board-updates only — no automatic access to other Leadership channels.

 Platform Features Used